The perfect way to enjoy a Yokohama day trip from Tokyo (or anywhere else) in Japan.

 Once you come back down the blitzing-fast elevator, walk over the bridge and enter Minato Mirai, the buzzing waterfront promenade.

-A real highlight of a Yokohama one day trip, this area is built on reclaimed land and has been turned into a real tourist precinct, complete with a huge shopping mall and Ferris wheel.
+A real highlight of a Yokohama one day trip, this area is built on reclaimed land and has been turned into a real tourist precinct, complete with a huge shopping mall, amusement park, and Ferris wheel.

 Walk around for a bit, and if you really love Ferris wheels, go for a quick ride in it, which will add on about 20 minutes or so to your day.